Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Hidden Ace**

-    When you finish a long rest, you can choose two spell from your class's spell list and imbue those spell into cards.
-The chosen spell must have a casting time of 1 action, and it must be a level for which you have :rsc-spell-slot: **Spell Slot**s.
+    When you finish a Long Rest, you can choose two spell from your class's spell list and imbue those spell into cards.
+The chosen spell must have a casting time of 1 action, and it must be a level for which you have :rsc-spell-slot: **Spell Slots**.
 The card remains imbued with this spell for 8 hours.

     While the card is imbued with the spell, you can use a :rsc-bonus-action: **Bonus Action** to flourish the card and cast the spell within.
 The card then immediately loses its magic.